Oliver! (film): Casting

 The film used mostly young unknowns, among them Mark Lester (Oliver), Shani Wallis (Nancy) and Jack Wild as Artful Dodger, but also featured Hugh Griffith, an Oscar winner for Ben-Hur, in the role of the Magistrate.
 Harry Secombe, who played Mr. Bumble, was well known in Britain but not in the United States, and Oliver Reed, who played Bill Sikes, had just begun to make a name for himself.
 Producer John Woolf suggested Oliver Reed for the role to the director Carol Reed, without knowing that the two were, in fact, related as nephew and uncle respectively.
 Many felt that the role of Nancy should have gone to Georgia Brown, who had played the role in the West End production.
 Classical actor Joseph O'Conor, not well known in the U.S., played Mr. Brownlow.

 Ron Moody later told an interviewer that when it was first proposed that he play Fagin, he felt that character was "pretty vicious and unpleasant; I didn't want to do that.
 I didn't want to perpetuate what I considered to be an unfair, unpleasant image of Jewish people."
 He came to realize "that the only way to play Fagin was to forget Dickens and create a clown and I used every trick I could think of to take Fagin away from Dickens' concept and to bring it into more of an entertainment situation."

+Shooting

 Filming at Shepperton Studios commenced on 23 June 1967.